jarviscanada/jarvis_data_eng_AhmedAmer/README.md

 ## Professional Experiences

 **Software Developer, Jarvis (Sep 2024-present)**: Attended agile scrum meetings daily.
 Worked as part of a team of developers to write Linux bash scripts that monitored memory usage within a network of Linux machines.
-Wrote scripts that stored that data in a PostgreSQL database in intervals of one minute.
+Wrote scripts that stored data in a PostgreSQL database in intervals of one minute.
+Developed and deployed (via docker) stock quote and grep Java applications as part of the SDLC of a trading platform.
+Performed data analytics on retail historical data using Python pandas/NumPy and presented findings on how to improve sales via Jupyter Notebook.
+Provisioned a Hadoop cluster to perform ETL and analysis of public WDI data.
+Performed ETL process of data with PySpark.

 **Software Developer, Kambira (Dec 2023-May 2024)**: Worked hand-in-hand with the founding developers of the company to propel their vision forward as a member of a team.
 Built the front-end portion of the React.js web app using Tailwind/TypeScript according to designs conceptualized beforehand on Figma.
 Adjusted and added to designs for pages using Figma.
 Contributed to both logic and styling code, including buttons, alert messages, user information, and dropdown menus.